patzobil/Get-EndpointInformation-HTML/README.md

 # Get-EndpointInformation

-Here's a little script that collects various pieces of information from Windows Computers and Servers.
+Here's a little script that collects various pieces of information from Windows Computers and Servers, using the WMI and CIM libraries.

-Once the info is collected into fragments it is then put together into one CSS formatted HTML Report.
+Firstly the info is collected into fragments, it is then put together into one CSS formatted HTML Report.

+Currently Showing Info about the below:

+> * BIOS
+> * Processor
+> * PowerShell
+> *